Algebraic Number Starscapes: Geometry

 Qualitatively, this provides a complete understanding of the roots map\footnote{As particular examples, the 1-parameter families of quadratics with coefficients $[1:0:t]$, and $[1:t:1]$ project under the roots map to the vertical geodesic and unit circle through $i\in\C$ respectively. }: affine lines in the space of coefficients are geodesics in the projective model of $\mathbb{H}^2$, and so the roots of such a 1-parameter family of polynomials form a geodesic in the upper half plane model: generalized circles orthogonal to $\R\subset\C$.

-There is also a very nice geometric interpretation of the roots map for quadratics with two real roots.
+There is also a very nice geometric interpretation of the roots map for quadratics with two real roots, a patch of which is visualized in Figure \ref{fig:RealQuadratics}.
 We do not give many details here, as these quadratics do not occur in the starscape images.
 Nonetheless, we cannot resist telling the beginning of the story.